vjlab/resources/about-our-hpc.md

 scp path/to/your/file your_username@130.194.248.38:destination_folder
 ```

-Currently, the only way to retrieve your data is to physically walk over, and upload the data to Google drive.
-Solutions like `scp`, or file-sharing applications like Filezilla and Cyberduck wcan't work very unless you set up *your* own laptop to be a server, which would be a whole can of worms involving messing with firewalls and security permissions and such.
+Unfortunately, the only way to retrieve your data is to physically walk over, and upload the data to Google drive and send it to yourself somehow.
+Solutions like `scp`, or file-sharing applications like Cyberduck wcan't work unless you set up *your* own laptop to be a server, which would be a whole can of worms involving messing with firewalls and security permissions and such.

 ## Performance